Bike Orlando

 Maitland Bike Route

-The City of Maitland has a network of bike paths for recreational use.
-Bike Route (BR) signs are posted along paths, trails, and bike lanes throughout the city, plus "Wayfaring" signs point to parks, schools, and points of interest.
-Recreational bikers can easily ride 10 miles (round-trip) while taking in some shady parks and other interesting features.
+The City of Maitland has a growing network of bike paths, with Bike Route (BR) signs posted along paths, trails, and bike lanes throughout the city, plus "Wayfaring" signs point to parks, schools, and points of interest.
+On Maitland's east side, recreational bikers can easily ride 5+ miles (round-trip) while taking in some shady parks and other interesting features.
+Maitland's west side, now connected via an east-west route with a bridge over I-4, has a growing series of trails leading to parks, sports faciities, and businesses.
 (Map and photos below.)

 Location: Maitland, FL (Orange County)

-Mileage: 5-6+ miles, depending on in-town Bike Routes; 2.5 mile East-West Connector
+Mileage: East Maitland, 5-6+ miles, depending on in-town Bike Routes;

 Trailheads/Parking: Lake Lily Park, Maitland Community